riot-ml/riot/docs/CONTRIBUTING.md

 ### Adding tests

-If you want to add a test, you can do so by creating a new OCaml file in the `test` folder.
+If you want to add a test, you can do so by creating a new OCaml file in the `test` folder and updating `test/dune` to include a stanza for your test.
 The boilerplate we use for a test is:

 ```
 [@@@warning "-8"]
 open Riot

 let main () =
-  let Ok () = Logger.start () in
+  let (Ok _) = Logger.start () in

   (* your test code *)